Risk Factors, Screening and Diagnosis | Personalized Treatment | Additional Patient Support

 - Human Papilloma Virus (HPV) infection

-Some of the symptoms for many head and neck cancers include non-healing mouth sores, pain with swallowing, persistent sore throat, difficulty swallowing, pain in the ear, shortness of breath, spitting or coughing up blood, and a lump or lymph node in the neck.
+Some head and neck cancer symptoms include non-healing mouth sores, pain with swallowing, persistent sore throat, difficulty swallowing, pain in the ear, and shortness of breath, spitting or coughing up blood, and a lump or lymph node in the neck.

 If head and neck cancer is suspected, a physician will review a patient’s medical history and conduct a physical exam.
-The physician may order a variety of diagnostic tests to identify specific cases of head and neck cancers.
-These tests could include:
+Diagnostic testing to identify specific cases of head and neck cancers could include:

 - Laboratory tests to examine samples of blood, urine, or other substances from the body.

 - X-rays, including CT scan, Magnetic resonance imaging (MRI) or PET scan to produce images of the suspicious areas